billkendrick/firefighter/DEVELOPMENT.md

 (See [`dli.c`](src/dli.c).
 Note: This is the only hand-coded 6502 assembly language in this game.
 Everything else is in C.)

+Note: Currently, no Player/Missile Graphics ("sprites") are used in the game.

 ## Sound

 ### Title screen